jmstrnr/Sorting-Algorithm-Benchmarker/README.md

 # Sorting-Algorithm-Benchmarker

-This application runs various sorting algorithms and compares how long it takes for them to sort integers arrays of various sizes.
+This application runs multiple sorting algorithms and compares how long it takes for them to sort integers arrays of various sizes.

 Algorithms used: Bubble Sort, Selection Sort, Insertion Sort, Merge Sort and Counting Sort